 It is now after 5 o’clock on Wednesday, November 21st, which signifies that Thanksgiving Weekend is officially here.
-I’m just as excited as the rest of the country is, but I also came to a stunning realization on my way home: My fridge doesn’t have any beer in it.
-After a brief panic attack, I headed to a Stop and Shop right near my house to replenish my supply.
-This place also has a bank in it, so I could deposit my check and kill 2 birds with one stone.
-Everything was going according to plan, and I was thrilled to see that the Christmas beers had already been put out.
-I then grabbed a 12 pack of Sam Adams White Christmas and proceeded toward the checkout lines, only to audibly say, “Fuck”once I saw what lay ahead of me.
+I’m just as excited as the rest of the country is, but I also came to a stunning realization on my way home from work: I’m all out of beer!
+After a brief panic attack, I headed to a Stop and Shop right near my house to replenish my supply and get this Thanksgiving Weekend on the road.
+Plus, this Stoppy has a bank in it that seems to stay open late, so I could deposit my check and kill 2 birds with 1 stone.
+Everything was going according to plan up to this point, and I was thrilled to see that the Christmas beers had already been put out.
+After seeing this, I had no choice other than to grab a 12 pack of Sam Adams White Christmas and make my way toward the checkout lines, so I did exactly that

-So where were the authorities in all this?
+So where were the authorities in all of this?
 Where were some employees to step in and tell these line abusers to go anally fuck themselves with a cactus?
 That’s exactly what I was wondering, but unfortunately for me and the other few people just trying to quickly buy a few things, the workers were complicit in this fiasco.
-Just sitting back and letting these animals take advantage of what should be the express checkout for their own selfish gain.
+They were just sitting back and letting these animals take advantage of what should be the express checkout for their own selfish gain.
+Pathetic.
+Absolutely pathetic

-Now look, I’ve worked in a supermarket before and I know it sucks balls.
+Now look, I’ve worked in a supermarket before and I know that it sucks balls.
 In fact, I worked at that exact Stop and Shop a few years ago.
-Nobody wants to make minimum wage bagging groceries for assholes a few days a week.
-One of the few satisfying things about working in a supermarket is the occasional moment that you get to to tell customers that they’re in the wrong.
-You almost get a mini orgasm getting to look in some moron’s self righteous face and say, “You have too many items for this line”.
-Had the cashier done that, I would have applauded and tipped them on my way out.
-But apparently these cashiers were too chicken shit to stand up for justice, and instead they just kept doing their jobs and following orders.
+You’re making minimum wage bagging groceries for assholes a few days a week, so I guess I can understand the reluctance to stand up and say something because it doesn’t seem worth it.
+However, at least to me when I worked there, one of the few satisfying things about working in a supermarket is the occasional moment that you get to to tell customers that they’re in the wrong.
+You almost get a mini orgasm getting to look in some moron’s self-righteous face and say, “You have too many items for this line.
+Please go stand in that other huge line and let the people that followed the rules get on with their lives”.
+Had the cashier done anything close to that, I would have applauded and tipped them on my way out.
+Unfortunately, these cashiers were too chicken shit to stand up for justice, and instead they just kept doing their jobs and following orders.
 Wanna know who else said they were just doing their jobs and following orders?
 The Nazis while they were on trial at Nuremberg.
 So am I saying that these Stop and Shop workers are just as bad as Nazis?
-No, but I’m not not saying it either.
+No, but I’m not not saying it either

 Through the healing power of beer, I’m now much more calm and collected than I was in that store about an hour ago.
-I can deal with most things, but little shit like this is what really drives me up a wall.
+I can deal with the stress of most things, but it’s little things like this that really drive me up a wall.
 All I wanted to do was quickly buy some beer, but instead I had to wait behind a parade of dipshits that either can’t count or just don’t care about anybody around them.
 That’s why, if I had it my way, every person in front of me in line today that had more than 12 items would have been immediately arrested, dragged by horse to the town square, hanged until near death, disembowled, and then torn into pieces by roped horses running in opposite directions.
-All is fair in love and shopping, and anybody that abuses conveniences like the 12 items or less line is nothing more than a cancer in an otherwise healthy gene pool.
-Charles Darwin would agree with me that these people are not fit to survive, and it’s our job to help these people by killing them.
+All is fair in love and shopping I always say, and anybody that abuses conveniences like the 12 items or less line is nothing more than a cancer in an otherwise healthy gene pool.
+Charles Darwin would agree with me that these people are not fit to survive, and it’s our job to help them out by killing them

-Well I’m glad I could share my story with you all on this chilly Thanksgiving Eve.
+I’m glad I could share this story with all of you on this chilly Thanksgiving Eve.
 I’d love to stay and chat, but it’s time for me to engage in the Thanksgiving Eve tradition of getting drunk in a hometown bar with a bunch of people I haven’t seen since high school.
-Fingers crossed that I hook up with one of the hot girls I graduated with, or better yet, fingers crossed that I run into one of the many cunts I graduated with and laugh at the fact that they’re fat and have kids now.
-Happy Thanksgiving everybody!
+Fingers crossed I hook up with one of the many hot girls I graduated with.
+Probably won’t happen, but it would be a very welcomed Thanksgiving Miracle